Connect with others who understand.

 • “My A1c was 14 percent at diagnosis.
 With diet, exercise, and antidiabetes meds, I’m at 6.7 percent A1c now.”

-• I was initially diagnosed at 6.4 percent last October.
+• “I was initially diagnosed at 6.4 percent last October.
 Three months later, I was at 6.1 — another three months, I hit 5.9.
 Then, after nine months, I was at 5.7.
 I was able to lower it by diet and exercise.”

 Talk With Your Doctor

 Not everyone with type 2 diabetes will have the same experiences.
-That’s why it’s important to talk to your healthcare provider to get a personalized plan to lower your A1c.
+That’s why it’s important to talk with your healthcare provider to get a personalized plan to lower your A1c.
 They can help you create a treatment program that may include diet, exercise, and medications.
 They’ll be able to advise you about how long it may take to see your A1c numbers decrease.

 All updates must be accompanied by text or a picture.